comp3702/tutorial10/README.md

 ### Progress Indicators
 While tuning, you need something to provide feedback throughout the training (not only at the end of the training).
-For discrete problems R100 (mean reward over past 100 episodes) and L100 (mean loss over past 100 steps).
+For discrete problems, R100 (mean reward over past 100 episodes) and L100 (mean loss over past 100 steps) is used.

 You want L100 to be decreasing and the R100 to be increasing.
 It is also common to use R100 threshold for training termination.
 While you want this to be high, pushing it too high may lead to brittle policies that will not perform as well during non-exploration evaluation.

 For Assignment 3, it may be useful to utilize `environment.evaluation_reward_tgt`.
-It may be good to target a bit lower value than this, however, because the the problem is essentially a random function, going too low may produce a worse policy.
+It may be good to target a bit lower value than this (e.g. x0.8), however, because the the problem is essentially a random function, going too low may actually produce a worse policy.

 ### Tunable Parameters
 For Q-Learning/SARSA there are 3 parameters: